Baltic Dry Index At 1709, Down 4.5%

 , , ,

 This entry was posted on Wednesday, July 14th, 2010 at 7:14 am and is filed under China, Commodities, Markets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.